Answers to frequently asked questions from On Sutton Place readers including my front door paint color & porch decor sources!

-Where did you get your front porch black planters?
+Where did you get your front porch planters?

 There are actually several sets of planters that have been featured on my porch.
-First, there were these Mayne Nantucket Tall Planters that are pictured above.
+First, there were the Mayne Nantucket Tall Planters that are pictured above.
 These are the ones that get asked about the most.
-My family gave me these planters for my birthday in 2011 which was the first year of my blog.
-At some point I moved them to our back deck and replaced them first with galvanized washtubs and then vintage olive buckets.
-Currently, I have Mayne Cape Cod Square Planters.
-Last summer I filled them with ferns and loved the way they looked.
-I just may do that again this year!
+My family gave me these planters for my birthday in 2011, which was the first year of my blog.
+At some point I moved them to our back patio and replaced them first with galvanized washtubs, and then vintage olive buckets.
+Then came the Mayne Cape Cod Square Planters.
+(Pictured below.)
+A few years ago I filled them with ferns and loved the way they looked.

 Where did you get your olive buckets?

 I got the set featured below on eBay.
-They are genuinely vintage and are about the same height, but they don’t exactly match.
-I think olive buckets are tricky.
+They are genuinely vintage and are almost matching in height, but they aren’t identical.
+Buying olive buckets is tricky.
 Some of the new ones look like they are vintage…in fact, it’s very hard to tell sometimes.
-A new, reproduction olive bucket is usually much less expensive than an authentic one.
-An authentic one can cost anywhere between $45 and $80.
+A new, reproduction olive bucket is much less expensive than an authentic one.
+An authentic will cost anywhere between $35 and $80.
 I have seen them on Etsy for even more than that.
-From my research and years of shopping online, I think a good price would be in the $50 range.
+From my research and years of shopping online, an estimated good price would be in the $50 range.